 Mexico's three-tiered civil procedure system makes civil litigation too complicated, time consuming, and costly for rights holders.
 There have been some recent improvements: for example, the Copyright Law was amended in 2013 to allow rights holders to seek damages in civil courts even before an administrative infringement decision is issued or becomes final.
 Mexican law now grants full validity to electronic documents and discovery, although some judges are still not familiar with these rules.
-In 2011, Mexico amended the Civil Code to provide ex parte measures to avoid the destruction of evidence; however, those provisions have not yet been implemented.
-IMPI's business closures for those opposing inspection visits has had positive results.
-BSA reported that in 2013, provisional measures to preserve evidence (i.e., the seizure of computers with allegedly infringing software) were used effectively by IMPI in administrative cases.
-However, this can be an eight to ten year process of litigation in IMPI, the Tax Court and the circuit courts, with a parallel process of approximately two years seeking damages, in civil court.
+The Civil Code was amended (in 2011) to provide ex parte measures to avoid the destruction of evidence; however, those provisions have still not been implemented.
+There were no reports of such closures in 2014, although IIPA members have reported in prior years that IMPI's business closures, for those opposing inspection visits, have been effective.